 B.2.
-Index-linked gilts
+Index-linked and nominal gilts

-The Closed Fund's portfolio of index-linked gilts is held at BlackRock Investment Management (UK) Limited ("BlackRock").
-The portfolio is split between Blackrock's All Stocks Index-Linked Gilts Index Fund and its Up to 5 Year Index-Linked Gilts Index Fund.
-The objectives of the funds are to track the return of the FTSE UK Gilts Index-Linked All Stocks Index and the FTSE UK Gilts Index Linked Up To 5 Years Index respectively, before the deduction of investment management fees.
+The Closed Fund's gilts portfolio is held at BlackRock Investment Management (UK) Limited ("BlackRock").
+The portfolio is split between Blackrock's All Stocks Index-Linked Gilts Index Fund, Up to 5 Year Index-Linked Gilts Index Fund, All Stocks UK Gilts Fund and Up to 5 Year UK Gilts Fund.

+The objectives of the funds are to track the return of the FTSE UK Gilts Index-Linked All Stocks Index, the FTSE UK Gilts Index Linked Up To 5 Years Index, the FTSE Actuaries UK Conventional Gilts All Stocks Index and the FTSE UK Conventional Gilts - Up to 5 Years Index respectively, before the deduction of investment management fees.
 The funds are priced daily and are not listed on an exchange.